Get A VIN Inspection

 • Muffler

-• Signal lights are optional.
+• Signal lights are optional, however, if the bike is equipped, they must work.
 If you do not have them, please be prepared to demonstrate hand signals.

 When loading your bike on to a trailer or into the back of a truck, please make sure the bike can be started and that the VIN number (located on the forks) is visible without the inspector having to climb into the truck or onto the trailer.
 The inspector has the required forms they need to fill out, no need to print those ahead of time.